Voting machine vendor treated election officials to trips to Vegas, elsewhere

 Officials at another rival, Toronto-based Dominion Voting Systems Corp., did not respond to multiple queries about whether it has an advisory panel.

-State ethics officials have taken a range of approaches to the ES&S panel, underscoring their differences with stricter federal standards.
+State ethics officials have taken a range of approaches to the ES&S panel.

 Maryland laws bar state employees from accepting gifts from any company that does business with their agencies.
 But Michael Lord, an attorney with Maryland's ethics commission, said exceptions permit employees to accept meals and serve on panels, though they must report receipt of meals and other gifts exceeding $20 or collectively totaling more than $100.